 Hours: Tuesday-Friday noon-10pm, Saturdays and Sundays 10am-10pm, closed Mondays

 One of the most famous crosswalks in LA, and definitely one of the most Instagrammable places in LA!
-Those pastel facades with the iconic hanging letters spelling out Venice are just begging to be photographed.
+Those pastel facades with the iconic hanging letters spelling out Venice are just begging to be photographed, and is one of the most iconic sights in Venice Beach.

 Yes, this is a busy intersection, and you will probably have to walk up and down the crosswalk several times to get “the shot.”
 And yes…you will probably feel like a fool because it will seem like EVERYONE is staring at you and laughing at you.
 That’s ok.
 You’ve just gotta be patient!
 Again, like at most of the most Instagrammable places in LA, it will probably help if you come early in the morning, before there is a whole lot of traffic out on the streets.